 Once you are all done, peel off the vinyl.

 That’s it for that side!
+Let the paint cure for 72 hours and then bake them (directions at end of post!).
 Now you have the option of adding a water slide decal picture to the back side or you could make another stencil of their names and wedding date and paint it with a Sharpie paint pen again.
 If you’d like to add the water slide decal click here for my tutorial on how to design the picture and apply it!

 2nd Method: Water Slide Decal